MUS G103: World Music

 Writing Assignments

-A. The students critical and artistic perception will be demonstrated through both written and aural examination of the folk music, tribal music, and art music of non-Western cultures.
+The student's critical and artistic perception will be demonstrated through written examination of the folk music, cultural music, and art music of cultures studied in class.

 Out-of-class Assignments